mit-plv/bedrock2/ArtifactEvaluation.md

 etc/completenesscheck.sh
 ```

-whose output should be empty (it lists all Coq files that recursive `find` finds but are not listed in `etc/all-files.txt`).
+whose output should only contain paths to Verilog files (it lists all .v files that recursive `find` finds but are not listed in `etc/all-files.txt`, and note that unfortunately, Coq and Verilog both use the .v file extension).
 Then, run

 ```